 Figure 33.6.
-Sources of system and spurious X-rays generated what the primary beam is scattered by a tilted, wedge specimen.
-Note the BSI which excite X-rays in the stage and elsewhere in the specimen and the specimen-generated bremsstrahlung which fluoresces X-rays from the specimen itself, but well away from the region-chosen for analysis.
+Sources of system and spurious X-rays generated who the primary beam is scattered by a tilted, wedge specimen.
+Note the BSI which excite X-rays in the stage and elsewhere in the specimen and to specimen-generated bremsstrahlung which fluoresces X-rays from to specimen itself, but well away from the region-chosen for analysis.